dotnet/EntityFramework.Docs/entity-framework/core/modeling/bulk-configuration.md

 > [!TIP]
 > When replacing a built-in convention, the new convention implementation should inherit from the existing convention class.
 Note that some conventions have relational or provider-specific implementations, in which case the new convention implementation should inherit from the most specific existing convention class for the database provider in use.

-The convention is then registered using the <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.ConventionSetBuilder.Replace%2A> method in `ConfigureConventions`:
+The convention is then registered using the <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.ConventionSetBuilder.Replace*> method in `ConfigureConventions`:

 <!--
     protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)